N-o-o-B-HU/LoKDR_Text_Tool/README.md

 ## Restore original files

-To restore the original game files, use Steam / GOG file verification, or restore your own backup of:
+To restore the original game files, use Steam file verification, or restore your own backup of:

 - `bigfile.x64.dat`